 What is Pompe disease?

-Pompe disease is an inherited rare disorder that occurs in approximately 1 in every 40,000 births.
+Pompe disease is a rare genetic and often fatal metabolic disorder that occurs in 1 in every 40,000 births.
 The disease is caused by the deficiency of an enzyme called acid alpha-glucosidase (GAA) and results in the accumulation of glycogen in organs and tissues, especially muscles, which can impair their ability to function normally.
-While enzyme replacement has shown promise in patients with infantile-onset Pompe disease, no curative therapy is available.
+While enzyme replacement therapy (ERT) has shown promise in patients with infantile-onset Pompe disease, no curative therapy is available.